chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 </script>
 ```

-Inside the method, we can make the call to fetch our data and bind it to the `data` variable we declared earlier:
+Inside the method, make the call to fetch our data and bind it to the `data` variable we declared earlier:

 ```js
 const response = await this.fetch('https://jsonplaceholder.typicode.com/todos');